-Embed YouTube videos on your WordPress website can improve your viewers’ experience big time.
+Embed YouTube videos on your WordPress website can immensely improve your viewers’ experience.

-When we run a content website or course website, it is mandatory for us to know how to add videos the proper way.
+When we run a content website or course website, we must know how to add videos correctly.

-In this article, I will show you how to add YouTube videos to a WordPress website without using any plugins.
+This article will teach you how to add YouTube videos to a WordPress website.

 Videos are the current best way to deliver a message.
-Social video generates 12 times the shares than text and images combined as stated by smallbiztrends.com, for instance.
+Videos generate 12 times the shares than text and images combined, as stated by SmallBizTrends.

 Here are a few more interesting facts about videos from the post above:

 - Over 50% of people watching videos every day.